sleeyax/bogdanfinn-utls/README.md

 Documentation below may not keep up with all the changes and new features at all times, so you are encouraged to use [godoc](https://godoc.org/github.com/refraction-networking/utls#UConn).

+# Attention
+This is a fork of `github.com/refraction-networking/utls` for `https://github.com/bogdanfinn/tls-client`.
+I introduced some compatability breaks with the original `utls` package in order to add some custom logic for my tls-client.

 # Features
 ## Low-level access to handshake
 * Read/write access to all bits of client hello message.